-You are the one who controls the final decision regarding where – and by whom – loved ones will be cared for as their Alzheimer’s or dementia progresses, and that requires consistent “interviewing skills” as you learn which memory care communities or centers meet the attentive criteria you require of them.
+You decide where – and by whom – loved ones will be cared for as their Alzheimer’s or dementia progresses.
+You’ll need to develop sharp “interviewing skills” as you learn which memory care communities or centers meet the essential criteria you require.

-They serve as a comprehensive guideline for the types of information you should have on-hand as you move forward in the decision-making process – and you are encouraged to add your own questions to the mix.
+The following questions align with The Joint Commission’s Memory Care Requirements.
+Have these comprehensive guidelines on-hand as you move forward in the decision-making process – and you are encouraged to add your own questions.

-With the director’s/staff permission, it is a good idea to record these “interview/introductory” meetings so you can be present in the moment, knowing you can play the recording back to jot down the answers later on.
+With the director’s/staff permission, it is a good idea to record these “interview/introductory” meetings.
+That way, you can be fully present, knowing you can play the recording back later on.

-Ultimately, after visiting the centers on your list, you’ll be able to compare “apples-to-apples” via their answers – eliminating some and bumping others to the top of the list – as you narrow in on your final choice.
+After visiting the centers on your list, you can compare their care plans and care options, eliminating some and bumping others to the top of the list, narrowing in on your final choice.

 Questions Regarding Memory Care Staffing

 Do you have a Medical Director on staff?

 Who’s at the helm, so to speak, when it comes to steering the physical and emotional well-being of the residents?

 A community that is dedicated to serving the physical, mental, and emotional health of their residents will have the appropriate leadership to do so.
 Verify that they have a Medical Director on staff.